He remembered their promise.

 “No dear.
 I won’t be with you every time.”

-“But I will always be with you, every time.”
+“But I want to be always be with you, every time.”
 She blankly stared at him.

 “Always?”
 He carried her off the ground.